 Fifth Third Bank Forclosures: The Fifth Third Bank is the lender that has the authority of foreclosures on homes in the event that the homeowner does not meet the required time frame in order to bring their foreclosure process to an end.
 This authority was added to the Real Estate Settlement Procedures Act (RESPA) in 1990.
-RESPA defines the steps that must be taken by the bank to bring a foreclosure to completion including the posting of notice of default, giving the homeowner a chance to cure the default and the issuance of a foreclosure order.
+RESPA defines the steps that must be taken by the bank to bring a foreclosure to completion including the posting of notice of default, giving the homeowner a chance to cure the default and the issuance of a foreclosure order, this is applicable to 5 3 bank foreclosures.
 If either of these steps are not completed then the foreclosure will be continued by the court.
 The process of going through all these steps can be a very difficult process for homeowners.
 Foreclosure proceedings can take up to two years in many states.
 It is sometimes possible to have the foreclosure stop while you work with your bank to restructure your budget and pay down some of your debt.
 This is not always possible however, and at times the bank will decide to proceed with the foreclosure.
 When this happens, the bank will take over the responsibilities of the homeowner and attempt to sale the property as quickly as possible.

 Fifth Third Bank Forclosures process